euphorie/Euphorie/README.rst

 Compatibility
 =============

-Euphorie 12 is meant to be used with Plone 5.2 and Python 2.7.
+Euphorie 12 is meant to be used with Plone 5.2.
 Since Euphorie 12, NuPlone 2 is needed.

 NuPlone 2 no longer uses the ``z3c.appconfig``.